kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 **F-Score Grouping**

 Besides assessing F-Score's indicators, some degree of modification to F-Score's original grouping: Low (0-1) and High (8-9) can be considered to assist its applicability on all companies.
-Although a narrower score proves as a strict criteria in selecting companies, its downside includes a lesser diversification of risk and lower investment opportunites stemming from a smaller invesment pool of companies.
-The selection of a narrower F-Score in Joseph D. Piotroski's test is mainly to minimize the high risk of investing on financial distressed company, to ensure the companies selected are truly from both ends of the performance spectrum.
+A narrower score band presents as a strict criteria in selecting companies.
+It helps to minimize the high risk of investing on financial distressed company, ensuring the companies selected are truly from both ends of the performance spectrum.
+However, the downside of a narrower score band includes lesser diversification of risk and lower investment opportunites stemming from a smaller invesment pool of companies.

-Using F-Score on companies in general, there is more liberty in the grouping of F-Scores from dealing with lower risks.
+Using F-Score on non-financially distressed companies, there is more liberty in the grouping of F-Scores from dealing with lower risks.
 Wes Gray from Alpha Architect and Nehal Joshipura from InvestmentWaves both opted a higher F-Score grouping range: Low (1-3) and High (7-9).

 Research Motivation
 ------------------